-- Adequate time was given during schematic design to establish the scope and included consideration of constructability challenges.
+- Adequate time was given during Concept Design to establish the scope and included consideration of constructability challenges.

-- Adequate time provided to allow for design team to consult fully with stakeholders, with clear hold (review) points integrated into the design program.
+- Adequate time was provided to allow for the design team to consult fully with stakeholders, with clear hold (review) points integrated into the design program.

-- Design team provided informal advice on the building tender to the client.
+- The design team provided informal advice on the building tender to the client.

-- Strong integration of the architectural, engineering and other specialist design consultants throughout the process, with strong involvement of the engineering consultants from the early stages of the project.
+- There was strong integration of the architectural, engineering and other specialist design consultants throughout the process, with strong involvement of the engineering consultants from the early stages of the project.

 - The client (MPV) required ongoing contact with the design team following novation.

-- Design team developed a positive relationship with all stakeholders.
+- The design team developed a positive relationship with all stakeholders.

 - The design was able to evolve with the appointed managing contractor at novation, with time for managing contractor’s input into the design prior to agreeing the final Warranted Maximum Price (WMP).

 - The project was regularly re-costed at key hold points, and a WMP was agreed based on the detailed design.
 This allowed the required flexibility in establishing the best design solution within budget plus allowing adequate time for extensive site assessment and exploration of latent conditions.

 - There was a provision for independent design advice at all key project milestones.

 - Complexity of project, including new roof design, and extensive latent condition challenges due to the brownfield site.

 - Availability of background information within the brief; including existing plans, surveys and detail of any latent conditions.

 - Complexity of building program which was required to allow for the Australian Open to utilise the venue annually thereby restricting construction to between February and November.
 Responding to moral rights issues of the original design for the adjacent Rod Laver Arena and protecting its original design intent.

 What worked well